freenas/freenas-docs/userguide/storage.rst

 Storage
 =======

-The Storage section of the graphical interface allows you to configure the following:
+The Storage section of the graphical interface allows configuration of these options:

 * :ref:`Volumes`: used to create and manage storage volumes.